Liquid fuel: Non-petroleum fossil fuels

 When petroleum is not easily available, chemical processes such as the Fischer–Tropsch process can be used to produce liquid fuels from coal or natural gas.
 Synthetic fuels from coal were strategically important during World War II for the German military.
 Today synthetic fuels produced from natural gas are manufactured, to take advantage of the higher value of liquid fuels in transportation.

-Natural gas
+Liquefied natural gas

 Natural gas, composed chiefly of methane, can be compressed to a liquid and used as a substitute for other traditional liquid fuels.
 Its combustion is very clean compared to other hydrocarbon fuels, but the fuel's low boiling point requires the fuel to be kept at high pressures to keep it in the liquid state.
 Though it has a much lower flash point than fuels such as gasoline, it is in many ways safer due to its higher autoignition temperature and its low density, which causes it to dissipate when released in air.